About the GRE® Tests

 In the past, GRE scores have only been sent to approved academic institutions and fellowship-granting organizations designated by test takers.
 However, our recent market research has found that test takers find value in providing potential employers with their GRE scores along with their other application materials for employment purposes.

-Beginning in December 2012, the GRE Program is conducting a three-year pilot program whereby GRE test takers are permitted to send their official GRE scores to employers.
-This three-year period will evaluate the use and role that GRE scores play in employment decisions and provide the GRE Program with an opportunity to determine whether or not there is evidence to support the use of GRE scores for employment purposes.
+In December 2012, the GRE Program began a three-year pilot program whereby GRE test takers are permitted to send their official GRE scores to employers.
+This pilot will allow the GRE Program to evaluate the use and role that GRE scores play in employment decisions and provide us with an opportunity to determine whether or not there is evidence to support the use of GRE scores for employment purposes.

 The GRE revised General Test